Whether you travel by car, bus or by plane, your journey to Tofino begins here.

 Fly non-stop to Tofino on a scheduled or charter flight, in as little as 45 minutes.

-Yes, you can fly directly to the Tofino-Long Beach Airport (YAZ) from Vancouver on daily scheduled flights with K.D.
-Air and Orca Airways and starting in April 2018, with Pacific Coastal Airlines!
+Fly non-stop to Tofino-Long Beach Airport (YAZ) from Vancouver on scheduled flights with Pacific Coastal Airlines or Cascadia Air.

 Feeling adventurous?
 Inquire with our member businesses about chartering a seaplane or a helicopter to fly to Tofino from points throughout British Columbia.

 No matter what time of year you are travelling our way, keep up to date on road conditions, including events or delays that may affect your travel plans, by checking your route on DriveBC, then clicking on the map for road and weather conditions.